 APR allows you to evaluate the cost of the loan in terms of a percentage.
 If your loan has a 10% rate, you’ll pay $10 per $100 you borrow annually.
 All other things being equal, you simply want the loan with the lowest APR.

-Unfortunately, all other things are not equal.
+Unfortunately, all other things are never equal.
 There are a few important things you should know about using APR.

 With credit cards, APR tells you what interest rate you pay, but it doesn’t include the effects of compounding – so in reality you probably pay more than the APR.
 If you only make small payments on your credit card, you’ll start paying interest not only on the money you borrowed, but you’ll also pay interest on the interest that was previously charged to you.
 This compounding effect can raise your cost of borrowing higher than you might think.
 Instead of looking at the APR, APY would be a more accurate description of how much you pay.